ibm-cloud-docs/openshift/openshift_clusters.md

       ```
       {: pre}

 3. Review the zones where you can create your cluster.
 In the output of the following command, zones have a **Location Type** of `dc`.
 To span your cluster across zones, you must create the cluster in a [multizone-capable zone](/docs/openshift?topic=openshift-regions-and-zones#zones).
 Multizone-capable zones have a metro value in the **Multizone Metro** column.
+If you want to create a multizone cluster, you can use the {{site.data.keyword.cloud_notm}} console, or [add more zones](/docs/openshift?topic=openshift-add_workers#add_zone) to your cluster after the cluster is created.
     ```
     ibmcloud oc supported-locations
     ```